kylvng/FlashCards/README.md

 This web app: **Prompts the user to quiz themselves on various brain teasers.
 Now, we customized the app so the user can guess the answer and receive feedback.
 They also can browse back and forth between the flashcards and shuffle the order.**

-Time spent: **3 hours** hours spent in total

-## Required Features

-The following **required** functionality is completed:

-- [X] **The user can enter their guess in a box before seeing the flipside of the card**
-- [X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

-The following **optional** features are implemented:

-- [X] A shuffle button is used to randomize the order of the cards
-- [X] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:

-* [X] The input box lights up green if correct, and red if incorrect.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: